-Burton makes some of the best snowboard boots that meet the needs of just about any snowboarder.
-All of the options on this list come recommended and will hold up well on the mountain under just about any circumstance.
+Burton makes some of the best snowboard boots that will meet the needs of just about any snowboarder.
+All of the options on this list come recommended and will hold up well on the mountain under many conditions.

-The company makes high-quality boots and there are plenty of other choices to check out if you don’t like what the models on this list have to offer.
-With the company being so popular, its offerings are usually affordable as well.
+The company makes high-quality boots, and there are plenty of other choices to check out if you don’t like what the models on this list have to offer.
+Burton’s popularity means they can offer some very affordable options, as well.

 Best Burton Snowboard Boots: Top Picks

 Here are the best Burton snowboard boots you can find.